 - periodical system crashes resulting in complete PC freezing.

-Well, probably there were some other negative side effects too.
+Well, there were probably some other adverse side effects too.
 I do not remember all the details.
 At first, I was very busy with my daily routine and work and tolerated the problems with my PC.
-However, later on, I was not able to use my computer anymore.
-Sometimes the browser would open its new tab windows and forward me to very annoying and often extremely explicit content, which I would never want my kids to look at.
+However, later on, I could not use my computer anymore.
+Sometimes the browser would open its new tab windows and forward me to very annoying and often highly explicit content, which I would never want my kids to look at.
 As I said, my device had McAfee already.
-However, there was no particular warning about any virus, trojan, or malware in place.
-I googled the problem and found several automatic solutions to my issue.
+However, there was no special warning about any virus, trojan, or malware.
+I googled the problem and found several automated solutions to my issue.
 Based on my friend’s recommendation on Facebook, I decided to try Trojan Killer Portable by GridinSoft.

 If you would like to evaluate the functionality of Trojan Killer Portable and investigate the safety of your device, download

-Trojan Killer Portable’s peculiarity is that it lets you install itself into the removable drive or as a standalone to the main computer.
+Trojan Killer peculiarity lets you install itself into the removable drive or as a standalone to the main computer.
 Later on, I found out that installing the program into the removable drives is exceptionally useful when you have problems connecting to the Internet via your infected PC, so this option seems to be very useful:

-I have to admit that downloading the program was not a problem, even though my PC acted weirdly, as I explained above.
+I must admit that downloading the program was not a problem, even though my PC acted weirdly, as I explained above.
 However, the very downloading time indeed lasted much longer than I expected.
-It took about 3 minutes, probably because of the aforesaid problems.
+It took about 3 minutes, probably because of the problems above.
 Finally, the program was downloaded and installed successfully:

-Trojan Killer Portable checked whether there were any updates available, which is probably quite common for many other similar products.
-So, before I actually was able to launch the scanning, I had to wait for a while until all the updates are properly installed.
-Again, this lasted much longer than I expected, probably because of my PC messed up any some virus.
+Trojan Killer Portable checked whether any updates were available, which is probably quite common for many similar products.
+So, before I could launch the scanning, I had to wait for a while until all the updates were properly installed.
+Again, this lasted much longer than I expected, probably because my PC messed up some virus.
 The following scan types are available: